darthneel/sql_notes/README.md

     ```sql
     SELECT * FROM users WHERE LENGTH(password) > 10;
     ```
-  * CONCAT: Full name as one field, full address as other field
+  * CONCAT: Full name as one field
   ```sql
   SELECT CONCAT_WS(' ', first_name, last_name) FROM users;
   ```